MCP Server

 Key Components

-1. Endpoint: The main entry point for MCP communication, handling SSE connections and message routing.
+1. Endpoint: The main entry point for MCP communication, handling MCP transport connections and message routing.

 2. DefaultMcpServer: Implements McpServerExtension, providing default tools for interacting with Jenkins jobs and builds.